Bihar – Wild Wild East of India

 Another question might be, why would I want to visit this place?

-Vulture’s peak is a nearby viewpoint offering beautiful uninterrupted views of the surrounding areas.
-It was a favourite of Buddha, in that he spent many months meditating and preaching on the peak.
+Is a nearby viewpoint offering beautiful uninterrupted views of the surrounding areas.
+It was a favorite of Buddha, in that he spent many months meditating and preaching on the peak.

-Nalanda was an acclaimed Mahavihara, a large Buddhist monastery and was a centre of learning from the seventh century BCE to 1200 CE.
+Was an acclaimed Mahavihara, a large Buddhist monastery and was a centre of learning from the seventh century BCE to 1200 CE.
 It is a UNESCO World Heritage Site that has to be visited, at one point it drew students from as far as China and Europe, for a total enrollment of up to 10000 students and 2000 teachers.
-Get a tour guide because the amount of information to be gleamed here is incredible.
+Get a tour guide because the amount of information to glean here is incredible.

 These are but a few of the amazing attractions that Bihar has to offer, if you know any we missed out, let us know.
 In the meantime, head over there and explore!